Kodkollektivet/documents/meetings/meeting-items_2019-04-23.md

 - Codehub responsible
 - Infrastructure manager
 - Fika & Logistics manager
 - Who is applying?
 Any recommendations?
-Idea of William: Social Media posts?

 ### Old/New Board Celebration
 - Event in May